- Chair of Equality, Diversity and Inclusion Committee; Athena SWAN Lead

 Which cognitive processes are underlying memory performance?
 Can memory performance in children, young and older adults be enhanced with the help of specific strategies?

-Are age declines observed in some lab-based cognitive tasks related to actual everyday functioning in older adults?
+Are age declines observed in lab-based cognitive tasks related to actual everyday functioning in older adults?

 Funding and Grants

 Since 2019 Are we forgetful when feeling happy or sad?
 Investigating mood and prospective memory in aging.
 Carnegie Research Incentive Grant.
-(GZ: RIG008614).
 Principal Investigator.

 The Detrimental Effects of Mood on Prospective Memory Are Modulated by AgeEmotion, vol. 21, no. 3, pp. 569-583Contributions to Journals: Articles